Join one of our upcoming courses taking place around the world! Explore now

 2.0 Compute

-2. Click OK in the Graph Endpoints dialog.
-This plots the horizontal runout distances histogram.
+2. Click OK in the Graph Endpoints dialog to plot the horizontal (XY) runout distance from the seeder location for all rock paths.

-3. Close the graph by clicking the X on the view tab.
+3. Close the graph by clicking X on the view tab.

 3. Select the Edit Table button in the Draw Polyline Pane, and then select the Import button located at the bottom-left corner of the Edit Polyline dialog.

-4. Navigate to and open the provided Tutorial 01 Reference Line.txt file in the Tutorials folder.
+4. Open the provided Tutorial 01 Reference Line.txt file in the Tutorials folder.
 Alternatively, you can save the .txt file by right-clicking the link and selecting Save Link As.

-5. Close the dialogs by pressing OK twice, and then right click on the model and select Done to close the polyline.
+5. Close dialogs by pressing OK twice, and then right-click on the viewport and select Done to exit the polyline drawing mode.

-We recommend that you turn off the Rock Path Results using the Toggle Rock Path Results Show Rock Paths icon toolbar option.
+2. For best viewing results, turn off the Rock Path Results entity by left-clicking on the Toggle Rock Path Results Show Rock Paths icon toolbar option.

 Surface Heat Map